typace-team/typace-official/README.md

 Typace is a **modern, high-performance blog framework** designed for developers, writers, and content creators.
 Built on top of [Next.js](https://nextjs.org) and styled with [Tailwind CSS](https://tailwindcss.com), it provides an elegant and efficient platform for sharing technology insights, life experiences, and creative thoughts.

-Created by **@terryzhangxr** and **@mrche**, two passionate middle school students, Typace aims to inspire more people to discover the joy of technology and creative expression.
+Created by **@terryzhangxr** and **@che-ui**, two passionate middle school students, Typace aims to inspire more people to discover the joy of technology and creative expression.

 ### Key Highlights